bogiebro/sting/README.md

 At each step of update propagation, we run the user's test suite.
 If swapping in the new definition causes tests in *view* to fail that previously succeeded, we stop propagation and alert the user.
 This means that different parts of the user's program can end up depending on different versions of a definition.
 Both versions will be added to *view*.

-### Going Back in Time

-To show an old version or alternate branch of a definition, we swap outs its hash in the *view* set.
-This old definition may depend on old versions of other functions, which must be added to the *view* set as well.
-We continue recursively like this until all the necessary hashes are included.
-If we are switching to a particular branch, we mark this branch as the active one.

-### Merging

-Let's say we want to merge history B into A.

-Merging the *log* is trivial.
+**Merging**: Let's say we want to merge history B into A. Merging the *log* is trivial.
 If A and B have log keys in common, they must map to the same definition, so there's never any conflict.
 The *chain*, *view*, *namespace*, and *branch map* are clearly commutative monoids.
 The active branch is unchanged by a merge.

-### Real Time Collaborative Editing

-As merges are always free from conflicts, Sting can automatically merge in history from other users whenever new definitions are made.
+**Real time collaborative editing**: As merges are always free from conflicts, Sting can automatically merge in history from other users whenever new definitions are made.
 This allows a google-docs like real-time collaborative editing experience.

 ## Editing Interface

-### Editing an Old Definition

-Editor windows show a subset of the definitions in the *view* set for editing.
+**Editing an old definition**: Editor windows show a subset of the definitions in the *view* set for editing.
 This set is called the *buffer*.
 A fuzzy search menu, similar to the "Go to symbol" prompt in Sublime Text and Textmate, allows users to add definitions into the buffer.
 It will be triggered with a hot-key or toolbar button.
 The prompt lists definitions in *view* first.
 Those that are no longer in *view* are marked with a different formatting.
 If the user selects a definition that is not in *view*, this definition is both added to the buffer and added to *view*.
 Deleting a definition from the buffer also removes it from *view*.

-### Adding a New Definition

-Any new definitions entered into the buffer will get added to the *view* as well.
+**Adding a New Definition**: Any new definitions entered into the buffer will get added to the *view* as well.

-### Modules

-As Sting programs are not stored as text files in the file-system, as in conventional Python programs, they cannot rely on filenames to separate modules.
+**Modules**: As Sting programs are not stored as text files in the file-system, as in conventional Python programs, they cannot rely on filenames to separate modules.
 Instead, Sting adds a module declaration syntax.
 A line like

 ```python
 module top_module.inner_module